Frequently Asked Questions

 Be Honest and Truthful: Misrepresentation or falsification of information on an application document is grounds for disqualification and punishable by law.
 We reserve the right to investigate the accuracy of any information submitted.
 This may involve contacting educational institutions, former employers, and law enforcement agencies.

 Yes.
-However, there is a waiting period to re-apply for the exact same job title and level.
-If the posting does not state a waiting period, the standard waiting period of 90 days will apply.
+Note however, there may be a waiting period.
+If a continuous posting does not state a waiting period, the standard waiting period of 90 days will apply.
+Jobs that have specific closing dates generally allow re-applying after 24 hours.
+This enables applicants to correct errors or add information that was unintentionally left out.
+Muiltiple applications will NEVER increase your chance for hire.
+We only look at the last application submitted.
 You may re-apply and re-take a written test after 90 days.
 Unless something unusual affected your test performance, it is not likely your score will change much.
 We use the most recent score even if it is lower.
 You should not re-apply for jobs requiring a rating of training and experience unless there has been a significant change in your education or work history.
 If the waiting period has not expired and you have a significant change in your qualifications, contact us by letter describing the change and reqesting a re-evaluation.

 Work Type and Location Preferences: It is important that you mark on the application the type of work and the locations you prefer.
-As vacancies occur in different parts of the state, the names of qualified applicants are referred based on exam score, work type, and county preferences.
+As vacancies occur in different parts of the state, the names of qualified applicants are referred based on evaluation rank, work type, and county preferences.

-West Virginia residency is not required.
-Any United States Citizenship requirements are routinely waived.
+No. West Virginia residency is not required.
+And United States Citizenship requirements are routinely waived.
 Non-citizens must be able to work legally in this country and present documents verifying immigration status.

 Five (5) score points may be added to the passing score of applicants who are qualifying veterans.
 Five (5) additional points may be added to the scores of any qualifying veteran with a present compensable, service-connected disability, or Purple Heart Award.
 Proof of service dates, disability, Purple Heart Award or Campaign Badge, as verified by the DD-214 Form, is required before credit can be given.
 Disability must be verified by letter from the Department of Veterans Affairs.
 The eligibility requirements for veterans preference are shown on the Application form.
 To learn more about veterans preference refer to the Veterans Preference Assistant page.